dmsmiley/Predicting-Salaries/README.md

-# Classifying and Predicing Salaries
+# Classifying and Predicting Salaries
 Exercise answers can be found in Jupyter Notebooks.